Occupational Exposure

 Major Chemical Companies and Asbestos Exposure

-Workers at facilities owned by major chemical and petrochemical companies faced asbestos exposure throughout their careers.
+Workers at facilities owned by major chemical and petrochemical companies faced ongoing exposure to the mineral throughout their careers.
 Many of these companies have been named in mesothelioma lawsuits.

 Industries with Chemical Plant Exposure